ym001/distancia/docs/EnhancedRogersTanimoto.rst

 Academic Reference
 ------------------

-For more detailed information on the Enhanced Rogers-Tanimoto distance and its applications, consider the following reference:
+For more detailed information on the Enhanced Rogers-Tanimoto distance and its applications, consider the following reference::footcite:t:`enhancedrogerstanimoto`

-:footcite:t:``

 .. footbibliography::

-    enhancedrogerstanimoto

 Conclusion